Sneglium/Et-Cetera/README.md

 When an enabled module's dependencies are unsatisfied, it will disable itself and (optionally, see settings) log a warning.

 A comprehensive reference to the APIs and utilities provided to mod and game developers can be found in the `doc/` directory, starting with `doc/main.html`.
-This doc is meant to be viewd in the browser, and makes use of CSS and JavaScript.
+This doc is meant to be viewed in the browser, and makes use of CSS and JavaScript.
 References for the mini-APIs provided by individual modules can be found under `doc/module APIs/`.

 **Warning: the Etc API documentation is very much a work in progress!
 Don't expect it to be up to date until Etc is out of the pre-release stage!**